ksandom/cvMangle/doc/usingIt.md

 The remaining lines are all includes.
 Note that the relative path begins at `src`, which is directly inside of cvData.

+## A note about examples

+Use anything you like from the examples.

+BUT...

+If you modify something that has been generated for you, and then later re-run [cvGenerateBase](https://github.com/ksandom/cvMangle/blob/main/bin/cvGenerateBase), you will lose your work.
+To try and prevent this, things that a user is likely to want to edit, is prefixed with "example".
+Conversely, things that are unlikely to need to change like the contents of [src/util](https://github.com/ksandom/cvMangle/tree/main/examples/cvData/src/util) are not prefixed.

 ## cvMangle commands

 ### include